‘Mama,’ Genesis: The Evolution of a Song

-“Mama” is not considered to be one of Genesis’ biggest hits, at least here in the United States; despite it being their biggest hit in the UK, reaching #4 in 1983, it reached only #73 in the U.S. It was Phil Collins’ third attempt at writing the same song, and each time he was less successful.
+“Mama” is not considered to be one of Genesis’ biggest hits, at least here in the U.S.; despite it being their biggest hit in the U.K., reaching No. 4 in 1983, it reached only No. 73 in the U.S. It was Phil Collins’ third attempt at writing the same song, and each time he was less successful.
 But which version was best?

 The evolution of this song can be traced back to 1979, when Collins was playing drums for Peter Gabriel’s song “Intruder.”
 According to Wikipedia, Collins started playing the drums while the reverse talkback circuit was accidentally activated.
 The engineer loved the sound, and it stayed on the record.
 The sound was eventually referred to as a “gated reverb.”

 He continued to use this technique, and it peaked in 1981 when he released the haunting “In the Air Tonight.”
 Stark, somber and sometimes angry, the song was written after Collins went through a divorce in 1980.
 The production is ambient, with echoing drums featured throughout the song, accompanied by sparse keyboards and an occasional screeching electric guitar.
 The lyrics are macabre:

 Well if you told me you were drowning, I would not lend a hand

 I’ve seen your face before, my friend, but I don’t know if you know who I am